In this article, we’ll provide a quick overview of the treatment and investigations of patients with hypoglycaemia.

 - If the patient does not have diabetes, have a low threshold to refer to the endocrine registrar.

-For non-diabetics, it is helpful to take the following blood tests
+For non-diabetics, it is helpful to take the following tests prior to correction

 - Lab glucose (otherwise we can’t interpret any tests below!)